ProximApp/PiwigoOpenIdConnectNext/README.md

 unzip it to the /plugins folder within your Piwigo installation.
 Enable the plugin from Piwigo (it should be visible), and configure the plugin through the admin.
 Test that your installation is functional before enabling a flow.

+## Change the configuration from conf.php

+If OIDC is enabled, and you need to login using a non-oidc account, you can change the value of `authorization_code_flow` or `password_flow` to false in conf.php file.